The Runners’ Guide to Plantar Fasciitis

 - Wearing a splint

-- Steroid injections
+- Steroid Injections

-Plantar Fasciitis can be treated when it comes up, but it’s equally important to take measures in order to prevent it from ever occuring.
-This is especially the case if you’ve just recovered from a bout of it, since your likelihood of repeat injury is high.
+Plantar Fasciitis can be treated when it comes up, but it’s equally important to take measures in order to prevent it from ever occurring.
+This is especially the case if you’ve just recovered from a bout of it since your likelihood of repeat injury is high.

 Method 1: Proper Stretching

 The first line of defense in preventing Plantar Fasciitis is to make sure you’ve thoroughly stretched your calves and ankles before every workout.
 If you wear high heels often, you may also want to stretch during the day and at night before bed.
 This will prevent your calf muscles from tightening or shortening, which can cause problems down the line.

-Stretches to Prevent Plantar Fasciitis
+8 Stretches to Prevent Plantar Fasciitis

 These are some simple stretches you can do to help reduce tightness in trouble spots, such as the calf and Achilles tendon.
 Some of these stretches may require additional materials, such as a step, towel or resistance band.

-- Step Stretch: While standing on the edge of a step with your heels hanging off, slowly lower and then raise your heels.
+1. Step Stretch: While standing on the edge of a step with your heels hanging off, slowly lower and then raise your heels.
 Do three sets of 10 or two sets of 15.

-- Domes: Stand flat on a floor and press your toes down into the ground, forming a dome with your entire foot.
+2. Domes: Stand flat on a floor and press your toes down into the ground, forming a dome with your entire foot.
 Hold and release for three sets of 10 or two sets of 15.

-- Calf Raises: While standing flat on a floor or on the edge of a step, raise and then slowly lower your heels.
+3. Calf Raises: While standing flat on a floor or on the edge of a step, raise and then slowly lower your heels.
 This movement is essentially the opposite of the step stretch.
 Do three sets of 10 or two sets of 15.

-- Marble Pickups: Place a cup on the floor next to a pile of small marbles.
+4. Marble Pickups: Place a cup on the floor next to a pile of small marbles.
 Use your toes to pick up the marbles and place them in the cup.
 Do this with both feet.

-- Toe Stretches: While seated, grab your big toe with your hand and pull it back, toward your ankle.
+5. Toe Stretches: While seated, grab your big toe with your hand and pull it back, toward your ankle.
 Hold for 20 to 30 seconds and release.
 Do this with both feet, 3 or 4 times a day.

-- Achilles Tendon Stretch: With one leg behind the other, extend your front knee while keeping the bag leg straight.
+6. Achilles Tendon Stretch: With one leg behind the other, extend your front knee while keeping the bag leg straight.
 Hold this lunge position for 10 seconds and then release.
 Do this ten times for each foot, up to three times a day.

-- Rolling Foot Massage: Using a foam roller, roll the sole of your foot back and forth across while seated for one minute.
+7. Rolling Foot Massage: Using a foam roller, roll the sole of your foot back and forth across while seated for one minute.
 Repeat with your other foot.
 This can also be performed with a cold water bottle or metal can.

-- Arch Stretch: Loop a resistance band under the arch of your foot while seated.
+8. Arch Stretch: Loop a resistance band under the arch of your foot while seated.
 Full the band toward your body, stretching your toes.
 Hold for 15 to 30 seconds.
 Do this for both feet, three times a day.
 You can also use a rolled up towel for this exercise.

 Method 2: Appropriate Footwear

 Therefore, shoes that support the arch of your foot will distribute the pressure caused by your body weight, helping to alleviate pain and prevent further injury.
 In addition, using orthotics such as gel inserts can also decrease stress on your lower foot, even in shoes without adequate arch support.

 While these aren’t to be worn during the day, night splints are also a very effective form of footwear that can prevent Plantar Fasciitis.
 If you have abnormal sleep habits and feel sore in the morning, you may want to consider wearing a night splint when you go to sleep.

 Method 3: Incremental Training

-One of the most common causes of Plantar Fasciitis development is overexertion.
+One of the most common causes is overexertion.
 This can occur when runners increase their level of activity to a level too high for their body to adjust to.
 If you’ve started running several miles a day after a long period of inactivity, this is the most likely cause of any heel pain that may occur.

 When first starting to run seriously, it’s a good idea to run on softer surfaces.
-If you have access to an Olympic-style track with rubbery material, that is the most ideal training surface for running.
+If you have access to an Olympic-style track with a rubbery material, that is an ideal training surface for running.
 If that isn’t available, try running on grass or soft dirt.

 Running Surfaces, Soft to Hard:

 These are some of the different running surfaces you may encounter when training, ordered from softest to hardest.
-It’s a good idea to train on all types of surfaces eventually, but in order to avoid injury you should start with the softer surfaces first.
+It’s a good idea to train on all types of surfaces eventually, but in order to avoid injury, you should start with the softer surfaces first.

 - Olympic-style running track

-- Soft dirt
+- Soft Dirt

 - Hard dirt